 - Home Remedies

 A urinary tract infection (UTI) is an infection involving the kidneys, ureters, bladder, or urethra.
 These are the structures that urine passes through before being eliminated from the body.

 - The kidneys are a pair of small organs that lie on either side of the spine at about waist level.
 They have several important functions in the body, including removing waste and excess water from the blood and eliminating them as urine.
 These functions make them important in the regulation of blood pressure.
-Kidneys are also very sensitive to changes in blood sugar levels and blood pressure.
+Kidneys are also very sensitive to changes in blood sugar levels and blood pressure and electrolyte balance.
 Both diabetes and hypertension can cause damage to these organs.

 - Two ureters, narrow tubes about 10 inches long, drain urine from each kidney into the bladder.

-- The bladder is a small saclike organ that collects and stores urine.
-When the urine reaches a certain level in the bladder, you experience the sensation that you have to void, then the muscle lining the bladder can be voluntarily contracted to expel the urine.
+- The bladder is a small sac-like organ that collects and stores urine.
+When the urine reaches a certain level in the bladder, we experience the sensation that we have to void, then the muscle lining the bladder can be voluntarily contracted to expel the urine.

 Any part of this system can become infected.
 As a rule, the farther up in the urinary tract the infection is located, the more serious it is.

 - The upper urinary tract is composed of the kidneys and ureters.
 Infection in the upper urinary tract generally affects the kidneys (pyelonephritis), which can cause fever, chills, nausea, vomiting, and other severe symptoms.